 Offense wins 33-30 but defense has several strong performances.

 Seawolves will hold 15 workouts, including Spring Game on April 21

 Stony Brook vs. Army - AP Photos - 09/29/12

-Stony Brook, which won a program-best 10 wins, will compete in the Colonial Athletic Association, considered the "SEC" of FCS football.
+Stony Brook, which won a program-best 10 wins, moved to the Colonial Athletic Association, considered the "SEC" of FCS football.

 For his efforts, Priore was named AFCA Regional Co-Coach of the year, and earned a contract extension through the 2017 season.

 Priore led Stony Brook to unprecedented success in his sixth season.
 Stony Brook won the Big South title outright and advanced to the second round of the Division I Football Championship.
 Along the way, the Seawolves enjoyed a nine-game winning streak, including seven straight wins with 40 points or more.

 The Seawolves were honored with multiple All-America selections, including Brock Jackolski's distinction as the all-purpose player on AFCA FCS Coaches All-America team.
 The offense totaled 494 points in 13 games, ranking first in FCS in scoring average.

 2010 marked a second-straight share of the conference title.
 Eight different players earned all-conference, including five first-team selections.
 Maysonet and Jackolski became the only duo in Division I to rush for more than 1,000 yards as Stony Brook rushed for more than 200 yards seven times.

 After just a second season in the Big South, Priore guided the Seawolves to a share of the Big South Championship with a thrilling 36-33 victory over #16 Liberty.
 The Championship was the fifth in 10 season as a head coach.
 Seven different players earned All-Big South honors, including Tyler Santucci's selection as the Defensive Player of the Year.